HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks

 \subsection{Alignment Effectiveness of HKPT}

-To evaluate the alignment effectiveness of HKPT, we introduce three additional metrics besides answer accuracy: Modality Disalignment (MD), Knowledge Usage Disalignment (KUD), and Knowledge Interference Disalignment (KID).
+To evaluate the alignment effectiveness of HKPT, we introduce three metrics besides answer accuracy: Modality Disalignment (MD), Knowledge Usage Disalignment (KUD), and Knowledge Interference Disalignment (KID).
 MD corresponds to CMA in Section~\ref{sec:hkpt}, KUD corresponds to KU, and KID corresponds to KR.
-MD measures the proportion that the Med-LVLM correctly answers with the irrelevant image among cases where it correctly answers with the original image.
-KUD measures the proportion that the Med-LVLM succeeds when any retrieval source (report, document, or report+document) is introduced among cases where it fails without retrieval.
-KID measures the proportion that the Med-LVLM fails when any retrieval source is introduced among cases where it succeeds without retrieval.
+MD measures the proportion that the Med-LVLM directly references the retrieved knowledge and correctly answers with the irrelevant image among cases where it originally fails with the irrelevant image.
+KUD measures the proportion that the Med-LVLM fails when retrieved contents are introduced among cases where it fails without retrieval.
+KID measures the proportion that the Med-LVLM fails when retrieved contents are introduced among cases where it succeeds without retrieval.

 Figure~\ref{fig:hkpt_align} shows the average metrics on OMVQA-Rad, OMVQA-Oph, and Quilt-VQA.
 The ``SFT'' method refers to SFT using the training dataset with documents and reports added.
 The results demonstrate that HKPT improves overall accuracy compared to both the original and SFT models.
 Moreover, all three types of disalignment are significantly reduced by the HKPT method.
 We further conduct ablation studies on each type of preference pair in HKPT, including CMA, KU, and KR.
-The results confirm that each component effectively enhances the corresponding alignment capability as expected.
+The results confirm that each component contributes effectively to both question answering performance and overall knowledge alignment.
+Moreover, each component enhances its corresponding alignment capability as expected.